railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 .. index::
    single: module; mrp_jit

-Some companies want to plan orders progressively as they are entered so they do not wait until procurement orders are planned the next day.
+Some companies want to plan orders progressively as they are entered, so they do not wait until procurement orders are planned the next day.
 Install the module :mod:`mrp_jit` (`Reconfigure` wizard, `Just In Time Scheduling`) to handle this.
-Once it is installed, each requirement (that could result in a Production or Purchase Order) will be planned in real time as soon as it has been confirmed.
+Once the module is installed, each requirement (that could result in a Production or Purchase Order) will be planned in real time as soon as it has been confirmed.

-Then if you make a customer order with a product that is ``Make To Order`` the quotation request to a supplier will immediately be generated.
+Then if you make a sales order with a product that is ``Make To Order``, the quotation request to a supplier will immediately be generated.

 .. index::